Refine by MP, party, committee, province, or result type.

 Mathew Wilson

 International Trade committee Yes, we definitely need a national manufacturing strategy.
 Procurement should be a core part of it.
 We released our strategy on what we're calling a recovery and prosperity strategy.
 Just two weeks ago I met with about 75 MPs during a virtual lobby day to present this.
-We think i
+We think it's critical.

 July 9th, 2020Committee meeting